dwarvesf/playbook/operations/hiring-approach.md

 Align you around the goal of hiring the right person, not just hiring quickly.
 Think about the long-term impact of hiring the wrong person.
 We're building a company for the long term, we need the best people.

 **Always be recruiting**
-Candidates came from everywhere—from professional conferences, from the sidelines of a kids’ soccer game, from conversations on airplanes.
+Candidates came from everywhere, from professional conferences, from the sidelines of a kids’ soccer game, from conversations on airplanes.
 But certain fundamentals were strictly enforced.
 The interview and hiring process gives a powerful first impression about how your company operates, for good or bad

 ## Offering

 * If a candidate is the right fit, move quickly
 * Before you make an offer, make sure you know exactly what the offer package will look like and don’t be vague about it
 * If the candidate turns you down, remain friendly and maintain a relationship.
 They might change their minds in the future.